-There were systems to assess, monitor and manage risks to patient safety.
+There were some systems to assess, monitor and manage risks to patient safety.

-The practice's health and safety policies, procedures and risk assessments were up to date and reviewed regularly to help manage potential risk.
+The practice's health and safety policies and procedures were up to date and reviewed regularly to help manage potential risk.
 The practice had current employer's liability insurance.
+There was a lack of risk assessments in place to minimise risk.

 We looked at the practice's arrangements for safe dental care and treatment.
 The staff followed relevant safety regulation when using needles and other sharp dental items.
-A sharps risk assessment had been undertaken and was updated annually.
+A sharps risk assessment had not been undertaken.